Missing Throughlines account for this film's low rating.

 An exercise in stamina and attention-deficit management, Minions is pure torture for anyone who loves stories.
-How on Earth can anyone stay focused with an Overall Story Goal of Finding a New Villain and a meager Main Character Throughline that sees Kevin wanting to Save His Tribe?
+How on Earth can anyone stay focused with an Story Goal of Finding a New Villain and a meager Main Character Throughline that sees Kevin wanting to Save His Tribe?
 Obviously this presents Concerns of Obtaining and The Future respectively, but then what?
-Where is the Influence Character and his or her Concern of Innermost Desires?
-And how is one supposed to care without a Relationship Throughline focused around Changing One’s Nature?
+Where is the Influence Character and his or her Concern of Subconscious?
+And how is one supposed to care without a Relationship Throughline focused around Becoming?
 While narratives focused on life and death can survive in spite of missing Throughlines, Minions fails to make its case, thus securing its 54% rating on Rotten Tomatoes.

 Best stay away from this and rent Despicable Me instead.